MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 Domain controllers running on VMs have operational restrictions that don't apply to DCs running on physical machines.
 When you use a virtualized DC, avoid the following virtualization software features and practices:

 - **Don't pause, stop, or store the saved state longer than the tombstone lifetime**.
-Don't pause, stop, or store the saved state of a DC in a VM for time periods longer than the tombstone lifetime of the forest, and then resume from the paused or saved state.
-These operations can interfere with replication.
+Don't pause, stop, or store the saved state of a DC in a VM longer than the forest's tombstone lifetime, and resume from the paused or saved state.
+These types of operations can interfere with replication.
 To learn how to determine the tombstone lifetime for the forest, see [Determine the tombstone lifetime for the forest](/previous-versions/windows/it-pro/windows-server-2003/cc784932(v=ws.10)).

 - **Don't copy or clone virtual hard disks (VHDs)**.
 Even with the safeguards in place for the guest VM, individual VHDs can still be copied and cause USN roll-back.